 |Swiss Franc||South Korean Won||Venezuelan Bolivar|

 To download a sample issue of Foreign Exchange Consensus Forecasts please click on the button to below or continue reading to learn more about this special survey.

-We ask our panellists to rank the current importance of a range of different factors or economic indicators in determining exchange rate movements (against the US dollar, unless otherwise noted).
-Scores are assigned to each of the economic factors shown in the table below on a scale of 0 (no influence) to 10 (very strong influence).
-The consensus results are the averages of individual panellists' scores for each factor or economic indicator.
-Given that different currencies are influenced by a wide range of factors, we limited those considered to a common list of six (relative growth, inflation differential, trade/current account balance, short- and long-term interest rate differentials and equity flows, which we asked our panels to assess for every currency.
-In addition, we asked panellists to suggest, and rank, other factors or economic indicators which they felt to be of particular importance in determining exchange rate movements.
-The most frequently cited of these for each currency appear in the right-hand column of the table below, with the exception of a few currencies for which two main factors or economic indicators were equally frequently cited.
+In our August 2013 special survey of factors affecting exchange rates, we asked our panellists to rank the current importance of a range of different factors in determining exchange rate movements (against the US dollar, unless otherwise noted).
+Scores were assigned to each of the factors shown in the table below on a scale of 0 (no influence) to 10 (very strong influence).
+The consensus results are the averages of individual panellists' scores for each factor.
+Given that different currencies are influenced by a wide range of factors, we limited the variables considered to a common list of six factors which we asked our panels to assess for every currency.
+In addition, we asked panellists to suggest, and rank, other factors which they felt to be of particular importance.
+The most frequently cited (if any) of these for each currency appears in the right-hand column.

 |CONSENSUS RANKING OF EXCHANGE RATE DETERMINANTS|